 Ventas Rumba is the widest natural waterfall in Europe.
 Even though it’s no taller than a basketball player, the waterfall is 249 metres wide.
 The old red-brick bridge makes this sight even more spectacular.

-In summer and autumn, visitors can see fish ‘flying’, or trying to jump this watery obstacle on their way to spawn.
+In spring and autumn, visitors can see fish ‘flying’, or trying to jump this watery obstacle on their way to spawn.
 In the 17th century, Duke Jacob built a special fish-catching device on the waterfall, making Kuldīga famous as the place where ‘fish are caught in the air’.

 What to do

 There are many fun water-related activities in Kuldīga and the surrounding region.
 Head to Usma Lake for everything from meditation on a SUP board and fishing from a boat to an adrenaline-filled ride on a motorboat.

 Families with young children will enjoy a visit to the ‘Jaunstuči’ marmot farm or ‘Mazsālijas’ deer farm.
 Fans of Instagram, for their part, can take memorable photos in the lavender fields at Lillas Lavender or the romantic open-air cinema set up every summer under the starry sky in Castle Park.

 Bangert’s Villa, a masterpiece of wooden architecture built around 1900, sits on the banks of the Venta River and is home to the Kuldīga District Museum.
 The east balcony provides a beautiful view of the Venta Falls and the old brick bridge, while a majestic park unfolds to the west of the villa.

 The museum exposition features the fully furnished apartment of a wealthy Kuldīga family as it would have looked in the early 20th century.